Executive Summary

 Learning

 The human brain is made for learning.
-Solving problems is what nature created us to do.
+Solving problems is what nature (or if you will, God) created us to do.
 We learn in order to solve problems, but we also learn in order to build character and virtue.
 As problems and crisis mount, as existing intuitions and methods prove inadequate, we must innovate and refine the art and science of learning.

 Transition Centre recommends a community university that provides a full-spectrum, life-long curriculum of adult learning.
 With effective learning we believe that many can find a capacity for leadership in some area of the life of the community.
 The community university is intended solely to support the needs of its community, not only for knowledge and skills, but to achieve objectives effectively.